Income protection for over 60 in Australia

-Yes you can.
-The maximum entry age for Income Protection Insurance for most Australian insurers is 60 with some insurers offering cover for applicants up to age 64.
-Generally:
+The maximum entry age for Income Protection Insurance for most Australian insurers is typically 59 or 60, but some insurers will let you take out income protection cover at higher ages.
+Here's some expert tips to help you compare:

 Can my age limit be extended if I bought my policy before 64?